obelic2/price-paid-data/README.md

 3. `docker-compose up -d`

 The folder environemnt should be complete, and the docker container should be running!
+You can check if the status of the container is "Up" or not using the
+command: `docker ps`

+The image will be labelled `price-paid-data_python_beam`.

 In order to process a file with the module:

 1. Add a file into the `data` folder.
 If you ran the `setup.sh` script, a `monthly.csv` file should be in there as a test